propelorm/Propel2/documentation/documentation/08-logging.markdown

 ## Full Query Logging ##

-If you use both the debug mode and a logger, then Propel logs automatically all executed queries in the provided log handler (or the `propel.log` file if no custom handler is defined):
+If you use both the debug mode and a logger, then Propel logs automatically all executed queries in the provided log handler:

 {% highlight text %}
 Oct 04 00:00:18 propel-bookstore [debug] INSERT INTO publisher (`ID`,`NAME`) VALUES (NULL,'William Morrow')